techfolios/template-old/projects/project-1.md

 </div>

-<a href="https://www.youtube.com/watch?v=Q2et7aafWsU">Here</a>you can see a video from the Hackathon
+<a href="https://www.youtube.com/watch?v=Q2et7aafWsU">Here</a> you can see a video from the Hackathon